antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 ## Governance model

-The .NET Standard 1.x and 2.0 releases were mostly about exposing existing concepts.
+The .NET Standard 1.x and 2.0 releases focused on exposing existing concepts.
 The bulk of the work was on the .NET Core side, as this platform started with a much smaller API set.
-Moving forward, we'll often have to standardize brand-new technologies, which means we need to consider the impact on all .NET implementations, not just .NET Core.
-However, some of them are managed outside of Microsoft, such as by the Mono community or by Unity.
-This required creating a governance model that honors these constraints.
+Moving forward, we'll often have to standardize brand-new technologies, which means we need to consider the impact on all .NET implementations, not just .NET Core, and including those managed in other communities such as Mono or Unity.
+Our governance model has been updated to best include all considerations, including:

-We've made two changes:

-**We formed a .NET Standard review board**.
-To ensure we don't end up adding large chunks of API surface that cannot be implemented, we have a review board that has to sign-off on API additions to the .NET Standard.
-The board comprises representatives from the following groups:
+**A .NET Standard review board**.
+To ensure we don't end up adding large chunks of API surface that cannot be implemented, a review board will sign-off on API additions to the .NET Standard.
+The board comprises representatives from .NET platform, Xamarin and Mono, Unity and the .NET Foundation and will be chaired by Miguel de Icaza.
+We will continue to strive to make decisions based on consensus and will leverage Miguel’s extensive expertise and experience building .NET implementations that are supported by multiple parties when needed.

-* **.NET platform**.
-The rationale here is that most, if not all, of the APIs that are part of .NET Standard are implemented and evolved by the .NET platform team.
-* **Xamarin & Mono**.
-While Mono mostly copies code from the .NET Framework & .NET Core base class libraries, changes and extensions can impact their ability to support the .NET Standard.
-Thus, we need to coordinate any changes with Mono.
-* **Unity**.
-Same rationale as for Xamarin & Mono.
-* **.NET Foundation**.
-A set of people selected by the .NET Foundation that represent the interests of the .NET community at large, which also includes pure consumers of the .NET Standard.

-The chair of the review board is Miguel de Icaza.
-For the most part, we strive to make decisions based on consensus, but as it is with every group of engineers, consensus can be impossible to achieve at times so we need to have an ultimate tie breaker.
-And Miguel has a lot of expertise and experience building .NET implementations that are supported by multiple parties.

-**We created a formal approval process**.
+**A formal approval process**.
 The .NET Standard 1.x and 2.0 version were largely mechanically derived by computing which APIs existing .NET implementations had in common, which means the API sets were effectively a computational outcome.
-Moving forward, this won't be the case anymore so we needed a process that allows an editorial approach:
+Moving forward, we are implementing an editorial
+approach:

-* **Anybody can submit proposals for API additions to the .NET Standard**.
+* **Anyone can submit proposals for API additions to the .NET Standard**.
 * **New members on standardized types are automatically considered**.
 To prevent accidental fragmentation, we'll automatically consider all members added by any .NET implementation on types that are already in the standard.
 The rationale here is that divergence at that the member level is not desirable and unless there is something wrong with the API it's likely a good addition.
-* **Acceptance requires**
+* **Acceptance requires**:
     - **A sponsorship from a review board member**.
 That person will be assigned the issue and is expected to shepherd the issue until it's either accepted or rejected.
-If no board member is willing to sponsor the proposal, it's considered rejected.
+If no board member is willing to sponsor the proposal, it will be considered rejected.
     - **A stable implementation in at least one .NET implementation**.
 The implementation must be licensed under an open source license that is compatible with MIT.
 This will allow other .NET implementations to jump-